-possible, alguar copies of an impor 1.
-Name and address of the compiler of this form: FOR OFFICE USE ONLY Υ. Knut Fossum, The Governor of Svalbard, teleph.no +47 79 02 43 00, e.mail: firmapost@sysselmannen.no Designation date Site Reference Number 2.
-Date this sheet was completed/updated: March 2012 3.
+1. Name and address of the compiler of this form: For office use only 7.
+Knut Fossum, The Governor of Svalbard, teleph.no +47 79 02 43 00, e.mail: firmapost@sysselmannen.no DD MM YY Designation date Site Reference Number , 2.
+Date this sheet was completed/updated: March 2012 ŭ 3.
 Country: Norway 4.
-Name of the Ramsar site: The precise name of the designated site in one of the three official lang Alternative names, including in local language(s), should be given in parent Isøyane (International No. 316, National No. 13) 5.
-Designation of new Ramsar site or update of existing site: This RIS is for (tick one box only): a) Designation of a new Ramsar site □; or b) Updated information on an existing Ramsar site ☑ 6.
-For RIS updates only, changes to the site since its de signation or earlier update:
+Name of the Ramsar site: The precise name of the designated site in one of the three official language (s), should be given in parer Gåsøyane International No. 317.
+National No. 14 International No. 317, National No. 14 5.
+Designation of new Ramsar site or update of existing g site: g site:

-The Ramsar site boundary and site area are unchanged: \Box
+The Ramsar site boundary and site area are unchanged: